-Where a relevant person has knowledge or suspicionidentifies any suspicious activity, or has reasonable cause to suspect ML/FT by a prospective customer and the business relationship has not proceeded, an internal disclosure must be made.
+Where a relevant person identifies any suspicious activity, or has reasonable cause to suspect ML/FT by a prospective customer and the business relationship has not proceeded, an internal disclosure must be made.
 The requirement is irrespective of the type of prospective customer.
 Further information regarding reporting requirements can be found at part 7 of this Handbook.